Handling and Presenting Harmful Text in NLP Research: Harms and Risks in Text Data

+Previous works have proposed taxonomies for understanding various risks \cite{weidinger2021ethical} and types of harmful content \cite{bankoUnifiedTaxonomyHarmful2020}.
+However, types of harmful content and the associated risks are, by their nature, complex, emergent, contextual and changing -- they are an `open class' problem, which means that enumerating all varieties is not possible.
+We focus primarily on harmful content that is associated with discrimination, exclusion and toxicity, as well as informational harms \cite{weidinger2021ethical}.
+For example, our scope includes misinformation~\cite{derczynski2015pheme}, propaganda~\cite{da2020semeval}, incendiary and manipulative messages, descriptions of harmful acts, hate speech, abuse, slurs and threats of violence~\cite{vidgen2020directions}, as well as sexist, racist and otherwise marginalising or negative stereotypes~\cite{birhane2021large}.
+Other forms of illegal content, such as child abuse and terrorism material, present risks that could be covered by the guidelines here but likely require supplementary safeguarding given their severity.

-Harm to society interacts with individual harms.
-In one direction, societal-level harms can deepen individual-level harms.
-Representational harms, for example, emerge from sexist, racist, ableist, and otherwise unjust historical, cultural and norms ~\cite{Blodgett2020,ahmed2007phenomenology}.
-These representational harms can lead directly or indirectly to allocational harms, where under-served groups face inequitable opportunity and access to resources, reflecting back a deep-rooted culture of injustice and discrimination onto individuals.
-In another direction, individual-level harms can amass into societal-level harms.
-Electoral disinformation can lead to individuals attending the wrong location to vote, disrupting the democratic process, while climate change or vaccine misinformation targeted at individuals can enforce a negative externality on wider society and its members.
+The nature of the harm that individuals experience from harmful content varies considerably.
+It can depend on duration (either \textit{short-} or \textit{long-term}); and how it manifests (either \textit{internalised}, such as suffering negative emotions, or \textit{externalised}, such as exclusion from resources due to misrepresentation).
+Externalised short-term harms may be more obvious but internalised and long-term harms can be just as damaging.
+For instance, online hate can severely damage the mental health of victims -- a \textit{long-term} and \textit{internalised} form of harm \cite{gelberEvidencingHarms2016a}.
+Harmful text can inflict negative effects on society, as well as individuals.
+These harms can be harder to identify because they are pernicious and nuanced, creating wider and more diffuse negative effects.
+Individual- and societal-levels harms often interact: in one direction, societal-level harms can deepen individual-level harms by increasing the affective pull of harmful content.
+Representational harms, for example, emerge from sexist, racist, ableist, and otherwise unjust historical, cultural and societal norms, which are then embedded in data \cite{Blodgett2020,ahmed2007phenomenology}.
+Such harms can lead directly or indirectly to allocational harms, where under-served groups face inequitable constraints to resources, reflecting back a deep-rooted culture of injustice and power asymmetry.
+In the other direction, individual-level harms can accumulate into societal-level harms.
+For example, electoral misinformation can lead to individuals attending the wrong location to vote, disrupting the democratic process; while climate change or vaccine misinformation targeted at individuals can place a negative externality on wider society.